WHY DO I NEED AN ECOLOGICAL SURVEY?

-The cost of an ecological survey varies depending on the size of the development, the type and number of survey(s) needed, how many surveyors need to attend the site to comply with guidance and the species we are surveying.
+The cost of an ecological survey varies depending on the size of the development, the type and number of survey(s) needed, how many surveyors need to attend the site to comply with guidance and how far away it is from our offices/surveyors.
 It may also increase if we need to use specialist equipment or if reporting will be particularly complex in light of the nature of the development proposals.
 Given the high degree of variability between projects, we take each request on a case-by-case basis and review the details before arriving at our fixed costing.

 ANY FURTHER QUESTIONS?

-If you would like us to quote for your project, please email us at firstname.lastname@example.org and provide the site address as well as any site plans and photographs you may have.
-This will enable us to provide a quote tailored to your site and requirements and we provide fixed fees wherever possible.
+If you have any queries relating to your project, or if you would like us to quote for your project, please email us at email@example.com and provide the site address as well as any site plans and photographs you may have.
+This will enable us to provide a quote tailored to your site and requirements.
+We provide fixed fees wherever possible.